-Swedish Model Anna Nystrom Drives Fans Wild In Barely-There Swimsuit: ‘You Will Find Me In The Jungle’
+Swedish Model Anna Nystrom Drives Fans Wild In Barely There Swimsuit: ‘You Will Find Me In The Jungle’

 “Alright Jane, I Tarzan will look for you,” one more follower joked.

 Earlier this week, The Inquisitr shared that Anna stunned in another sexy outfit that was shared on her Instagram feed.
-In the snapshot, the bombshell looks directly into the camera and wore her long blond locks in pigtail braids and also sporting a gorgeous face of makeup that includes eyeliner, mascara, blush, highlighter, and lipgloss.
+In the snapshot, the bombshell looks directly into the camera and wore her long blond locks in pigtail braids, while also sporting a gorgeous face of makeup that included eyeliner, mascara, blush, highlighter, and lipgloss.
 She showed off her amazing body in a sexy black-knit tank top that was adorned with a sheer flower pattern in the middle.
-The NSFW top left little to be desired as it featured a low-cut top that Nystrom nearly bursted out of.
+The NSFW top left little to be desired as it featured a low-cut that Nystrom nearly burst out of.

 Fans can keep up with Anna by giving her a follow on Instagram.